 The city of Norman turns the downtown arts area into a huge outdoor venue for the annual Norman Music Festival.
 What began as a one day showcase of local music now draws national acts from across the country.
 Hundreds of local and regional bands keep the music going for three days in music venues throughout downtown Norman – all for free.

 The Red Earth Native American Cultural Festival in Shawnee is one of the state’s biggest American Indian celebrations.
-Join 30,000 other attendees as you look at stunning Native American art, see traditional dancing and marvel at handmade regalia.
+Join 30,000 other attendees for a weekend of stunning Native American art, traditional dancing and a market full of handmade regalia.

 Located in Tulsa’s Blue Dome District, Juniper does dessert right with its batch of seasonal cobblers.
 Fresh berries are served with vanilla bean ice cream and cinnamon-maple glaze in a shortcake-style crust.
 It’s a decadent experience that is the perfect end to any meal.
 Go ahead and order your dessert with your entrée since these treats are carefully prepared and cooked to order.